-- secondary missiles: part of an aircraft and detachment of plant SSCs (e.g. missiles from concrete scrubbing or spalling), - aircraft fuel fire, - explosion and shockwaves resulting from the crash, - hazardous effects induced by an accident on a traditional industrial facility located on the site, e.g. toxic gas cloud, heat flux, pressure wave, vibration and missile impact. - ground vibrations.
+- secondary missiles: part of an aircraft and detachment of plant SSCs (e.g. missiles from concrete scrubbing or spalling); - aircraft fuel fire; - explosion and shockwaves resulting from the crash; - hazardous effects induced by an accident on a traditional industrial facility located on the site, e.g. toxic gas cloud, heat flux, pressure wave, vibration and missile impact; - ground vibrations.

-For fires and explosions it is important to realise that a fire may cause an explosion and vice versa, hence combined effects should be taken into consideration.
+For fires and explosions it is important to realise that a fire (in many but not all cases) may cause an explosion and vice versa, hence separated and combined effects should be taken into consideration.